TALZENNA- talazoparib capsule

 Swallow TALZENNA capsules whole.
 Do not dissolve or open TALZENNA capsules.

-If you miss a dose of TALZENNA or vomit, take your next dose at your regular time.
+If you vomit or miss a dose of TALZENNA, take your next dose at your regular time.
 Do not take an extra dose to make up for a missed dose.

 What are the possible side effects of TALZENNA?